Misterdeiff/rpi-home-lab/README.md

 3. Connect your drive/s to Linux, run `lsblk -f` and find out their UUIDs
 4. Modify variables inside `roles/common/vars/main.yml`.
 5. Adjust `inventories/hosts` as needed.
 6. Connect all drives included on step #4 to your Pi.
+7. (Optional) Create your own Telegram Bot for notifications from ARR apps and Watchtower
-7. Run all tasks in the playbook.
+8. Run all tasks in the playbook.

+### Telegram
+In order to create your own bot follow the next steps:
+1. Create a Telegram bot with `@BotFather` (the verified one)
+2. Paste your bot's token in the main.yml file and use it to create connections in the ARR apps (Overseerr, Radarr, Sonarr, Prowlarr)
+3. Use `@get_id_bot` to find your bot's Channel ID.
+Use it to receive the notifications in that channel for the ARR apps and Watchtower (main.yml)
+4. (Optional) Create a Telegram Channel to separate system notifications (Overseer approvals and container updates received in the bot directly) from the new Movies / TV Shows added (Telegram Channel for family and friends).
+   4.1.
+Create your new channel
+   4.2.
+Add your bot as Admin
+   4.3.
+Use Telegram web and access your new Channel.
+Get the Channel ID from the URL.
+It usually starts with `-100` 4.4.
+Use this Channel ID in the Connection configured in Radarr and Sonarr

+## Useful commands

 ### Get a List of Playbook Tasks
 ``` shell